Social Work

 The full-time, regular MSW program offers a two-year, 60-credit curriculum combining classroom and field experience.
 For students who already have a B.S.W. degree, the full-time Advanced Standing program includes 36 credits during a spring or summer semester and one full-time year of coursework with a supervised field practicum.
 Students may attend the part-time program schedule, but must complete the MSW in four years.

-The foundation year curriculum includes coursework in generalist social work practice, theory and skills, social policy, human behavior in the social environment, social work research and a generalist field practicum experience in a human service agency approximately 16 hours a week.
+The foundation/generalist year curriculum includes coursework in generalist social work practice, theory and skills, social policy including social and economic justice, human behavior in the social environment, social work research, program evaluation, and a generalist field practicum experience in a human service agency approximately 16 hours a week.

-The concentration year curriculum focuses on advanced generalist methods within an urban context.
-The required curriculum includes courses in program evaluation, advance practice methods, and a capstone course (Integration Seminar).
-Under the guidance of their academic advisor and in light of their career plans, students select four electives with a requirement of at least one elective in Integrative content area and at least one elective in Advanced Methodological approaches to Social Work practice.
+The concentration/specialization year curriculum focuses on advanced generalist methods within an urban context.
+The required curriculum includes courses in advance practice methods, and a capstone project.
+Under the guidance of their academic advisor and in light of their career plans, students select four electives.
 Finally, a second field practicum for approximately 16 hours a week provides advanced generalist experience and supervision.

 Field Practicum